Subclavian Steal Syndrome: Causes, Symptoms, and Diagnosis

 Subclavian Steal Syndrome occurs when there is a blockage or narrowing in the subclavian artery, which is one of the major arteries that supply blood to the arms and brain.
 This blockage causes blood to flow backward (or "steal") from the vertebral artery to the subclavian artery, leading to reduced blood flow to the brain and upper extremities.

-The symptoms of Subclavian Steal Syndrome can vary depending on the severity of the blockage and the amount of blood flow that is affected.
+Subclavian Steal Syndrome (SSS) is a condition that affects blood flow to certain parts of the body, leading to a variety of symptoms.
+The symptoms can vary depending on the severity of the blockage and the amount of blood flow that is affected.
 Some common symptoms include:

 Dizziness and Vertigo